-This is an advanced class that allows students to experience teaching off-campus.
-Students will be placed in an elementary school with students in kindergarten through grade three.
-Pracitum 1 students will continue to advance their knowledge by attending class on campus every Monday.
-Practicum 2 students will fulfill assignments independently.
+This advanced class allows students to experience teaching off-campus.
+Students are placed in an elementary school with students in kindergarten through grade three.
+Bussing may be available.
+Pracitum 1 students continue to advance their knowledge by attending class on campus every Monday.
+Practicum 2 students fulfill assignments independently.